10 Questions with John Lewis

 How do you feel about continuing to be seen as a face of the opposition?

-Well, I still believe there was a deliberate, systematic effort to subvert the political process, and I think it was a foreign power--the Russians--involved with the Trump campaign.
+Well, I still believe there was a deliberate, systematic effort to subvert the political process, and I think it was a foreign power — the Russians — involved with the Trump campaign.
 I strongly feel that we need an independent commission to find out what happened and how it happened, so it will never happen again.
 I will not be satisfied until we get the truth.